Venafi/VenafiPS/docs/functions/Find-VdcObject.md

 ### -Pattern
 Filter against object paths.
-If the Attribute parameter is provided, this will filter against an object's attribute values instead of the path.
+If the Attribute parameter is provided, this will filter against an object's attribute/custom field values instead of the path.

 Follow the below rules:
 - To list DNs that include an asterisk (*) or question mark (?), prepend two backslashes (\\\\).